bennidi/mbassador/README.md

 Mbassador is a very light-weight message bus (event bus) implementation following the publish subscribe pattern.
 It is designed for ease of use and aims to be feature rich, extensible while preserving resource efficiency and performance.
-Check out the [performance comparison](http://codeblock.engio.net/?p=37) which also reviews part of the features of the compared implementations
+Check out the <a href="http://codeblock.engio.net/?p=37" target="_blank">performance comparison</a> which also reviews part of the features of the compared implementations

 At its core it offers the following: